archit120/archit120.github.io/blog/dns.md

 ### Resource Record

-Before we can interpret Authority and Additional sections we need to look at RR formats.
+Before we can interpret Authority and Additional sections we need to look at RR formats and message compression.

 ```
                                     1  1  1  1  1  1